 Step 3.
 Assess your community's health status using the local data and personal knowledge of your community.

 Step 4.
 Establish your community's key priorities based on your community assessment.

 Step 5.
 Develop proactive plans to improve the community's health based on your partnership's priorities.

 Step 7.
 Evaluate your success and start the process over again with your community partnership's next priority.

-If you would like more information about Oklahoma's Turning Point Initiative or if your county is not listed and you would like to begin a new partnership in your county, please contact: Arlinda Copeland, State Director, 580/222-8703 or by e-mail at email@example.com.
+If you would like more information about Oklahoma's Turning Point Initiative or if your county is not listed and you would like to begin a new partnership in your county, please contact: Lana Shaffer, State Assistant Manager, 580/254-4772 or by e-mail at email@example.com.

 If you would like to be a member of one of the existing partnerships or the statewide initiative, please e-mail your name, organization, mailing address, phone, fax and e-mail address to firstname.lastname@example.org and email@example.com.

 Q: What is Turning Point?

 A: Turning Point is an initiative to transform and strengthen the public health system in Oklahoma by making it more community-based and collaborative.
 Q: Why was Turning Point founded?

 A: Turning Point was founded on the idea that diverse groups working together can better identify and influence the determinants of health.
 Q: Where does Turning Point begin?